tidymodels/baguette/tests/testthat/_snaps/validation.md

       bagger(mpg ~ ., data = mtcars, base_model = "C5.0")
     Condition
       Error in `validate_outcomes_are_factors()`:
       !
-All outcomes must be factors, but the following are not:
+All outcomes must be factors.
-      'mpg': 'numeric'
+      i The following is not:
+      "mpg": <numeric>

 ---